-Looking at fixed rate loans to mitigate your interest rate risk takes some understanding of where you are in your business life.
+Looking at fixed-rate loans to mitigate your interest rate risk takes some understanding of where you are in your business life.
 There are a variety of good programs that make sense to use, including conventional, SBA, USDA, Interest Rate Swaps, local revolving loan funds, and Industrial Revenue Bonds.
 Generally, there isn’t a perfect answer to what’s best, or an “only” option for financing your business expansion.
-However, some structures provide more flexibility than others.
+However, some structures provide more flexibility than others:

-Conventional loans are the simplest to use.
+- Conventional loans are the simplest to use.
 You’ll usually be able to get up to a 5-year fixed rate for real estate and equipment loans.
 These loans are required to be repaid over 5 to 7 years for new production equipment, or up to 20 years for real estate.
 Most banks impose a prepayment penalty if you refinance early, but allow you to prepay the debt with excess cash flow generated without penalty.

 All of these government guaranty programs can aid borrowers who want long-term fixed rates, help with minimizing a required down payment (as little as 10% for some of the projects) and basically limit default risk to making your loan payments.
-I most often use these programs for major expansions or fast growing companies that have limited equity, strong forecasted earnings.
+I most often use these programs for major expansions or fast growing companies that have limited equity and strong forecasted earnings.

-Interest rate swaps are for more sophisticated borrowers who are looking for longer-term fixed rates.
+- Interest rate swaps are for more sophisticated borrowers who are looking for longer-term fixed rates.
 To utilize a swap, you’re entering a trade and converting a variable rate loan from your bank to a fixed rate loan to you.
 There’s risk in this type of loan and the borrower needs to understand the variables.
 The bank gets to continue to fund its balance sheet with variable rate deposits (checking, savings and money market accounts) and the borrower gets the desired long-term fixed rate (we can go up to 25 years).
 Generally, these loans only work for financing that will be in place for a long term and secured by real estate.
 The prepayment language is inflexible, as it’s a market-based trade, so paying early out of cash flow leads to a change in the trade and either a prepayment penalty (you pay) or premium (you receive).

 As you can see, there are a number of options when seeking financing for an expansion.
 Talk with a business banker to understand the benefits of each and get practical guidance to help you select the most appropriate for your needs.
 In the meantime, you can learn more about one of the SBA loans appropriate for financing an expansion by downloading SBA 504 Loans: Basics Businesses Should Know.